Tips for healthy eating in the workplace

 Those with good body image tend to want to eat healthier because they want to treat their body with love and respect.
 Why not start an office running club or early morning yoga class?

-These are just a few tips for staying healthy at work.
+These are just a few tips for healthy eating in the workplace.
 If you’d like some more advice about how our occupational health services can improve health and wellbeing in the workplace, get in touch with our team today.